w3f/polkadot-wiki/docs/kusama-ledger.md

 You can also use a block explorer such as [Polkascan][] or [Subscan][] to check the KSM balance of your account.
 On these block explorers you can search for you account in the search box and click on it to reveal the details.
-It will show your KSM balance as well as details about your bonded or locked amounts.
+It will show your KSM balance as well as information about your bonded or locked amounts.

 ### Sending a Transfer